GT Road (TV series)

 GT Road is a 2019 Pakistani family drama television series that originally aired on A-Plus Entertainment from 16 October 2019.
 It stars Asma Abbas, Khalid Butt, Inayat Khan, Sonia Mishal, Aijaz Aslam and Kashif Mehmood.

 Plot

-It revolves around the residents of a housing society GT Road, help each other find solutions when they face common, real-life challenges and get involved in sticky situations but at the same time fights with each other on small little issues.
+It revolves around the residents of a housing society GT Road, who help each other find solutions when they face common, real-life challenges and get involved in sticky situations but at the same time fight with each other on petty issues.